RCmags/ornithopter-airfoil-sim/README.md

 # Ornithopter airfoil simulator

 This program calculates the motion of an airfoil attached to an ornithopter wing.
 The airfoil undergoes a sinusoidal oscillation and its angle is found through a torque balance.
-With this angle, the lift and thrust of the airfoil are calculated along with their mean values.
-It is assumed the airfoil is subject to the inertial reaction of its mass, an aerodynamic force, and a damped angular spring.
+With this angle, the lift and drag of the airfoil are calculated along with their subsequent torque.
+It's assumed the airfoil is subject to the inertial reaction of its mass, an aerodynamic force, and a damped angular spring.
 Each of these forces/torques can be adjusted along with the amplitude and frequency of the oscillation.
-Therefore, it is possible to try out different constraints and observe how they affect lift and thrust.
+Therefore, it's possible to try out different parameters and observe how they affect the x and y components of the aerodynamic force.

 ### Requirements
 The scripts were written in [Python 3.9.5](https://www.python.org/downloads/) and require the following libraries: